 Wilson Reading System®

-Our WILSON® reading instruction consists of remediation techniques for encoding, decoding, and fluency and employs a multi-sensory Orton-Gillingham structured approach by a WILSON® Language Certified Instructor.
+The WILSON® reading instruction consists of remediation techniques for encoding, decoding, and fluency and employs a multisensory Orton-Gillingham structured approach by a WILSON® Credentialed Trainer.
 Skills are taught in an intensive, structured and individualized manner.
 We strongly recommend a minimum of two sessions per week.

 Academic coaching offers personalized one-to-one instruction to help improve skills based on the student’s learning style, strengths, and weaknesses.
 A personalized tutoring plan is written for each student, taking into account the student’s needs.
 During academic coaching, tutors can provide students with homework help, strategies to be successful writers, math and much more.